Tuck1297/CreativeCoding2/README.md

 ## About the Project

 This is a creative coding experiment that utilizes geometry and object oriented programming to create a embeddable kaleidoscope animation that can be run efficiently on most browsers.
 It presents one of the many possibilities that P5.JS (a JavaScript library) has to offer.
+This project makes a great desktop or webpage background generator!

 ---